SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 The following are the main reasons why some sailors have switched to 1/4" Dacron or Dyneema line:

-• Regardless of how flexible a SS lift cable is, it will eventually fatigue over the sheave at the top of the pedestal, twisting and creating meat hooks in the process.
+• FLEX - Regardless of how flexible a SS lift cable is, it will eventually fatigue over the sheave at the top of the pedestal, twisting and creating meat hooks in the process.
 This fatigue ultimately determines the life of the cable.
 Occasionally it wears at the eye strap.

 - You don't have to know the exact length of a double ended polyester or Dyneema lift line.
 The line will automatically be the correct length when the free end is tied to the block & tackle.
-(Assuming the bottom end goes through the eye strap on the centerboard!).

-- Once installed a double ended poly lift line can be replaced from inside the cabin anytime, anywhere, without lifting the hull.
+- Once installed a double ended poly lift line is easy to replace can be done from inside the cabin anytime, anywhere, without lifting the hull.

 SINGLE ENDED POLYESTER LIFT LINE - Attaching a single ended line to the centerboard is easy and neat if you splice a 2" loop in the end and "choke" it off to the eye strap.
 Stuff the loop half way through the eye, pull the free end of the line through the loop, pull the line tight around the eye and pull the free end up the pedestal with a fish tape or push it up with a stick and you are done.